jamesdonoh/mobile-applications/report.md

 As GPS receivers have become a standard feature on smartphones, users now expect mobile apps containing location-specific information to give them the option of sharing their position automatically via the phone's geolocation facility.
 Avoiding having to manually select a location is an example of 'adaptive user experience' and can be an important way of saving the user time and giving them a seamless experience [@wimberley].

 It should be noted that not all smartphone owners are comfortable with using geolocation features, sometimes because of doubts over how information about their location might be used by app developers.
 A recent survey [@punchtab] showed that 50% of mobile users were reluctant to share their location due to privacy concerns.
 However, the same survey showed that the biggest reason given (88%) for users to allow location tracking was the availability of "coupons or special offers".
-This suggests that users will be prepared to allow _halfpricesushi_ to access their location because it will provide them with such offers.
+This suggests that users will be prepared to allow _HalfPrice Sushi_ to access their location because it will provide them with such offers.
 However the app should be designed so that it is still usable even without access to location services.

 #### FR02: List offers based on start and finish time